Opened 8 years ago

 Very disturbing for users.
 Plots under OM should be displayed as Dymola does.

-comment:17 follow-up: Changed 4 years ago by anonymous
+comment:17 by anonymous, 4 years ago

 Well #6224 is a separate issue.
 Systems with no time dependence shouldn't even be recomputed, if it's possible to detect that.
 Showing their fluctuations actually helps to see something fishy is going on.